Mtze/rke2-ansible/README.md

 __Important__:

 Make sure to set the `rke2_node_type` (can be `server` or `agent`) variable for your nodes.
-The easiest way is to create a group_var file for agent and for server (Control Plane) nodes and put the corresponding `rke2_node_type` in there.
+The easiest way is to create a `group_var` file for agent and for server (Control Plane) nodes and put the corresponding `rke2_node_type` in there.

 ## Cluster Bootstrap
 If you bootstrap a cluster with this role, you have to execute this role on one node only with the `first_node_install` variable set to `true`.
 This will automatically instantiate the cluster on one node which then can be joined by additional nodes - An example can be seen below.

-By default, this role will not install an ingress controler!
+By default, this role will not install an ingress controller!
 The default CNI plugin is calico.
 Both can be configured with the corresponding variables.

 ## Kubeconfig
 This role can fetch the kubeconfig file from the cluster to your local machine.
 This is enabled by default.
 Configure the following variables to adjust the behavior.